 Recently, I met a lovely young girl who mentioned that she was depressed for three years.
 This inspired me to re-write this article and put it on my blog, just for her.
-It is something that I wrote in 2011, not realizing that hell will break lose in November of same year, for me!
+It is something that I wrote in 2011, not realizing that hell will break loose in November of same year, for me!
 I can truly say, that thanks to this article I did not get into any depression though life really got very tough after that.

 Life, sometimes has a knack of getting you down.
 And I mean REALLY down.
 And boy, does this world know how to treat you when you’re weak!
 Like a cheap shot to the stomach; the kind that takes the air out of your lungs and double over in pain, to make sure you stay down!
 Do I sound horribly pessimistic?
 Yes, and I should be.
 After all, I am talking about depression.
 And let me tell you, it is not a very nice experience.

 Take it from someone who’s been there (who hasn’t?).
 Being depressed is more than just being ‘down in the dumps’.
 It is a perpetual state of pure angst and misery combined with a complete loss of self-worth.
 And I have some news for you – on the road of depression, you are completely on your own.
 You will find that many of your so-called ‘friends’ either abandon you or take you down lanes where you get further entrenched in this awful situation.

 What is one supposed to do?
 For one thing, if you wish to take yourself out of this situation, then make an effort yourself.
 Otherwise, it can get worse especially if you keep depending on others to do something.
 It’s perfectly okay to ask for help, but one has to make sure its sought from the right person.
 People who love you and truly care about you are the only ones who can help you get out of your depressive state.